-- residential house
+- Residential house

-- residential unit
+- Residential unit

-- school or early learning centre
+- School or early learning centre

-- community or business
+- Community or business

 Garden assessments will be undertaken by members of the Canterbury Horticultural Society.

 Wendy Gunther, Community Support Officer

 Phone: 03 941 5113

 This is an opportunity to recognise all types of food gardens great and small.
 We are particularly interested in highlighting sustainability, as the Board is committed to ensuring the bounty of ecodiversity and well-being that flows from caring for our environment.

 So, whether the vegetable patch, orchard, or rain garden in your yard or your neighbour’s, is new or long established, do put in a nomination and join in with young and old gardeners across the neighbourhoods celebrating local food gardens.

-Chair, Spreydon-Cashmere Community Board
+Waihoro/Spreydon-Cashmere Community Board

 President, Canterbury Horticultural Society